Janaka Perera: Family

-Janaka Perera married Vajira de Silva, who was one of the first six lady officers to join the Sri Lanka Army Women's Corps in 1982.
-Vajira trained at the Women's Royal Army Corps College in 1980 and had reached the rank of Major before her retirement from the army.
+Janaka Perera married Vajira de Silva, who was one of the first six officers to join the Sri Lanka Army Women's Corps in 1982.
+Vajira trained at the Women's Royal Army Corps College in 1980 and had reached the rank of major before her retirement from the army.
 Her brother Lieutenant Upul de Silva, who had also joined the army was killed in action.
 Janaka and Vajira Perera had three children together: Janukshi, Shehara and Ashanka.

-Death

 Assassination

 Janaka Perera and his wife were killed by a suspected suicide bomb blast on 6 October 2008 in Anuradhapura.
 The bombing which occurred at the United National Party office near the Old Bus Stand in Anuradhapura, killed about 27 civilians and politicians while injuring 90 more.
 The dead included 4 UNP provincial councillors and former Sri Lankan Ambassador and UNP party manager in Anuradhapura Dr Rajah Johnpullé and his wife.
 The government blamed the attack on the Liberation Tigers of Tamil Eelam.
 The UNP and opposition leader Ranil Wickremesinghe has asked for an international investigation on the death of Janaka Perera and numerous others.